simonoricardo/portfolio/README.md

 - Finally, `node` for serving your static files.
 You can use something else but you will need to modify the `justfile` to reflect what you chose.

 Once your deps installed, run `mix deps.get` within the folder.
 Then running `just start` should build the files and serve them on port `8000`.

+Note: Source files for photos are a submodule.
+If you want to use your own photos, simply add your own `photos` folder.